Syringodium filiforme: Climate change

-Unfortunately, much like other environments in the world, human development can alter the ecology of the sea grasses and therefore the coast of Florida is starting to lose high densities of this type of ecosystem.
+Unfortunately, much like other environments in the world, human development can alter the ecology of the seagrasses, and therefore, the coast of Florida is starting to lose high densities of this type of ecosystem.
 Natural disturbances are also playing a major role in habitat loss.
-Global Climate change is referring to the increase of and other greenhouse gasses to the atmosphere.
+Global Climate change refers to the increase of and other greenhouse gases in the atmosphere.
 CO_{2} has increased from 280ppt in 1880 to 380 in 2005.
-The most common consequence of increasing CO_{2} levels on seagrasses is its increase on photosynthesis and growth.
-This increase of photosynthesis increases the level of HCO3- which lowers the pH of the water (Bjork, Mats, et al.).
+The most common consequence of increasing CO_{2} levels on seagrasses is an increase in photosynthesis and growth.
+This increase in photosynthesis raises the HCO3-level, which lowers the water pH (Bjork, Mats, et al.).

 A study done by Heck, KL, et al., recorded levels throughout most temperate and polar environments.
-A well-studied effect from this was that of climate causing a shift in tropical aquatic species.
-Aquatic species in the Northern Gold of Mexico are currently migrating there due to climate and finding food source, that many native animals are being out competed for their own food.
-Thus manatee grasses are being over grazed and resulting in lower nursery areas for native species that rely on the meadows.
+A well-studied effect from this was that of climate, causing a shift in tropical aquatic species.
+Aquatic species in the Northern Gulf of Mexico are currently migrating there due to climate and finding food sources; many native animals are being outcompeted for their own food.
+Thus, manatee grasses are being overgrazed, resulting in fewer nursery areas for native species that rely on the meadows.

 As of 2011, Florida had a management plan to develop sage channels for seagrass restoration along certain docks, marinas and channels.
-As climate change effects the shifts of certain animals, such as the manatee, legal framework is put into action.
+As climate change affects the shifts of certain animals, such as the manatee, a legal framework is put into action.
 Although this may increase manatee sea growth in certain areas.
-This issue at hands becomes whether or not these seagrasses will continue to grow in native areas to protect the coast of Florida from erosion, keep manatees alive, and out of all making sure this ecosystem doesn't fail.
+This issue at hand becomes whether or not these seagrasses will continue to grow in native areas to protect the coast of Florida from erosion, keep manatees alive, and to ensure this ecosystem doesn't fail.